If your disaster recovery as a service vendor includes testing among its service offerings, find out early on how...

 - Document an after-action report for the test and submit it to management.

-- Review disaster recovery plan test results with your DRaaS vendor to see how it can assist you with resolving any issues.
+- Review disaster recovery plan testing results with your DRaaS vendor to see how it can assist you with resolving any issues.

 - If possible, conduct another test to see if the revised test plan and scripts result in a successful test.
 If another test is not possible, examine the risk to the organization if the issues uncovered in the test actually occurred during a real emergency.
 All findings should be noted in the after-action report or a subsequent post-test report.